khosenag03/SQLqueries/README.md

 # SQLqueries
-This respository consists queries I've run in SQL.
+After reflecting on the question from Jay about my most advanced quires, this respository consists of the my most complicated queries I've run in SQL.

+Thanks,